 - Students will create a quality portfolio consistent with industry practices and standards

-- Graduates are accepted at a 4-yr school
+- Graduates are accepted at a four-year school

 - The student will demonstrate the ability to manage conflicts peacefully

-- The student will demonstrate skill in negotiating differences and working towards consensus
+- The student will demonstrate skill in negotiating differences and working toward consensus

 - The student will demonstrate openness toward diverse points of view

 Goal 5 To provide students with the knowledge of a valid critiquing process